128technology/docs/docs/config_dual_router_ha.md

 ### Routing Configuration

-Unlike the *dual node high availability* design, in the dual router high availability design state is not synchronized between routers.
+Unlike the *dual node high availability* design, the dual router high availability design does not synchronize state between routers.
 Instead, the two devices exchange reachability information using iBGP; this is implemented on the 128T using [BGP over SVR](config_bgp.md#bgp-over-svr-bgposvr) (BGPoSVR), as seen in the sample configuration.

 In our sample configuration we use `device-interface eno1` as our iBGP link.
 The sample here uses [link-local IP addresses](https://en.wikipedia.org/wiki/Link-local_address), presuming that the two nodes are situated next to one another in the same data center.
 The `neighborhood dc1-interrouter` configuration, also provisioned on `routerB`, indicates to conductor that the two devices are mutually reachable.
 This hint (combined with the loopback interfaces) is what creates the peering relationship, the services, and the service-routes in support of BGPoSVR.